 Children aged eight to thirteen are most likely to be frightened by realistic threats and dangers, violence or threat of violence and / or stories in which children are hurt or threatened.

-None of concern in the film, but plenty of associated merchandise
+None noted in the film, but plenty of associated merchandise.

 There are some sexual references in this movie, including:

 There is some nudity and sexual activity in this movie, including:

 The film contains some mild humorous name calling that young children may imitate.
 Examples include:

 The Jungle Book is a digitally restored version of the classic Disney family adventure.
 The film contains some catchy songs, great character voices and lots of humour and slapstick comedy.
 However, it does feature some menacing characters, scary scenes and one intense fight that may disturb young children.
 It may be therefore too scary for under 5s and parental guidance is recommended for 5 to 6 year olds.

 The main message from this movie is that having friends and family is the most important thing in life.
 Many of the animals make sacrifices to either care for or protect Mowgli.
 Baloo the bear and Bagheera the panther are willing to sacrifice their lives to protect him.